Selyiah/Interview-Prep/interview_prep_AI_SaaS/README.md

 Questions:
-what are the biggest data platform challenges you're currently facing?
+-what are the biggest data platform challenges you're currently facing?
 > data foundation
-When you're deciding who to move forward with for this role, what tends to stand out most to you or what qualities are you mainly looking for?
+-When you're deciding who to move forward with for this role, what tends to stand out most to you or what qualities are you mainly looking for?
 >communication
 >sense of ownership
 -If I joined, what would success look like in the first 6 months?